-- Concatenate a string containing the hexadecimal representation of the property tag to the string "\\substg1.0\". - 2.
+- 1. Concatenate a string containing the hexadecimal representation of the property tag to the string "\\substg1.0\". - 2.
 Concatenate the character "-" to the result of step 1. - 3.
 Concatenate a string containing the hexadecimal representation of the index of the value within that property, to the result of step 2.
 The index used MUST match the index of the value's length, which is stored in the length stream.
 The indexes are zero-based.

-For example, the first value of the property PidTagScheduleInfoDelegateNames ([MS-OXPROPS] section 2.1040) is stored in a stream with name "\\substg1.0\6844101F-00000000", where "6844101F" is the hexadecimal representation of the property tag and "00000000" represents the index of the first value.
+For example, the first value of the property PidTagScheduleInfoDelegateNames (IMS-OXPROPS] section 2.958) is stored in a stream with name "\\substg1.0\6844101F-00000000", where "6844101F" is the hexadecimal representation of the property tag and "00000000" represents the index of the first value.
 The second value of the property is stored in a stream with name "\\substg1.0\6844101F-00000001", and so on.

-In case of multiple-valued properties of type PtypMultipleString and PtypMultipleString8 ([MS-OXCDATA] section 2.11.1), all values of the property MUST be NULL terminated strings and each value stream MUST end with the NULL terminating character.
+In case of multiple-valued properties of type PtypMultipleString and PtypMultipleString8 ([MS-OXCDATA] section 2.11.1), all values of the property MUST end with the NULL terminating character.